 October to May – 8 am to 6 pm

-🎫 Entry Fees
+Entry Fees

-Here are the prices for 2022.
+Here are the admission fees for 2025.

-- Adults: €6.00
+- Adults: €10

-- Adults with guest card (Gästekarte for those with accommodation in the region): €5.00
+- Adults with guest cards (Gästekarte for those with accommodation in the region): €9

-- Children (6-17 years old): €3.00
+- Children (6-17 years old): €5.00

-- Handicapped individual (you need to show your badge): €4.00
+- Handicapped individual (you need to show your badge): €5.00

-- Dogs (only on a leash): €1.00
+- Dogs (only on a leash): €5.00

-Groups the size of 15 PAX onwards can get a group discount, for a fee of €5.00 per adult and €2.50 per child.
-Groups should contact the tourism department or the Partnach gorge before coming.
+Groups the size of 15 PAX onwards can get a group discount for a fee of €9 per adult and €4 per child.
+Larger groups should contact the tourism department or the Partnach Gorge to announce themselves.

 You can also get the tickets online in advance to skip the ticketing queue.
-A QR Code is sent to your mobile, and you just need to scan it at the turning gate.
+A QR code is sent to your mobile, and you just need to scan it at the turning gate.

-🚗 Getting There & Parking
+Getting There & Parking

 You have various options to get to the Partnach gorge.
 By train, car, bus, or cycle.

 If you come by car, you can park at the Olympic ski jump stadium.
-That’s your only parking option, by the way, I explored them all.
+That's your only parking option, by the way; I explored them all.

 You can also take the bus line 1 or 2.
-The bus stop is at the stadium.
+The bus stop is at the Olympic stadium.

-From the Olympia ski stadium to the gorge ticketing center and entry point, it’s another 30-minute walk.
-Most people walk, the second option is to hire a horse carriage (only available in peak season).
+From the Olympia ski stadium to the gorge ticketing center and entry point, it's another 30-minute walk.
+Most people walk, and the second option is to hire a horse carriage (only available in peak season).

-📜 Sample 1 Day Itinerary
+Sample 1-Day Itinerary

 Option one is more suitable during the warmer season months.
-Option two can be done anytime of the year.
+Option two can be done any time of the year.

 Option 1: